 The Beginner’s Guide to Email Marketing

 So you’ve heard the buzz about how easy and cost effective email marketing can be for your business.
 But, you might not be sure where to start?
-We’ve put together this handy guide to help you get started in a snap.
+We’ve put together this handy guide of email marketing best practices to help you get started in a snap.

 Build your email marketing list

 If you’re just getting started with email marketing, your list might be fairly small.
 That’s okay.
 Everyone starts somewhere, and you’ll grow your list over time.
 Just make sure you’re collecting email addresses, and especially that you have an opt-in form on your website, blog and applicable social networks so new people can sign up to join your list.